Zilliqa/ZIP/zips/zip-11.md

 represents `(SSNAddress, SSNRewardForCurrentCyle)`.
-The first element of the pair is the address of the SSN, while the second element is the off-chain value computed by the verifier for this SSN: `floor(NumberOfDSEpochsInCurrentCycle x 110,000 * VerificationPassed)`.
+The first element of the pair is the address of the SSN, while the second element is the off-chain value computed by the verifier for this SSN: `floor(NumberOfDSEpochsInCurrentCycle x 110,000 x VerificationPassed)`.
 The transition iterates over all the SSNs and computes the factor `floor(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)` and assigns reward to each SSN.
 A small percentage of these rewards goes to the SSN operators in the form of commission to cover operational expenses while the